 Earache can be a sharp, dull or burning ear pain that comes and goes or is constant.
 One or both ears may be affected.

-When to call your GP
+When to contact your GP

-You should call your GP if:
+You should contact your GP or local out-of-hours service if:

 What you can do at home

 Your pharmacist may be able to recommend over-the-counter eardrops for your earache, but let them know your symptoms and ask for their advice first.

 If you or your child has an ear infection, you should avoid getting the affected ear wet.